When was Theodore Roosevelt born?

 The reason for this extraordinary decision was that Roosevelt had deduced that the injury was not critical as he wasn’t coughing up blood.
 He decided he would be fine to continue as his lungs were not affected.
 He was correct as the bullet had lodged in his chest muscle instead.
 Doctors ended up leaving it in place to avoid further complications.
 This happened because the bullet’s impact was weakened by the 50-page copy of the speech and eyeglasses case in his jacket pocket.

-Theodore Roosevelt the explorer and his work with zoological institutions.
+Theodore Roosevelt, the explorer, and his work with zoological institutions.

-Although controversial now, these expeditions were deemed essential work in enhancing zoological study and greater interest in the natural world.
+Although controversial now, these expeditions were deemed essential in enhancing zoological study and greater interest in the natural world.
 The team killed or trapped around 11,400 animals across a broad range of species.
 A similar expedition would take place under the funding of the American Museum of National History in 1913, as Roosevelt worked with a team in South America.

 Theodore Roosevelt’s injuries and declining health.

-Theodore Roosevelt’s death and funeral.
+Theodore Roosevelt’s death and funeral

 Vice President Marshall said at the time,